HeathmontDataAnalytics/heathmontdataanalytics.github.io/topics/spreadsheets.md

 A data dictionary describes the fields in a spreadsheet or database table.
 It includes the name of the field, the data type, and a description of the data.
 This helps users understand the data and how it should be used.
 Data dictionaries help clarify the meaning of data and ensure consistency in data entry.
 They may include information about the format of the data (eg. Date format, the structure of a phone number, etc.).

+Data dictionaries help build the functional design of a spreadsheet or database.

 #### Example Data Dictionary

 | Field Name | Data Type | Description |